-Study finds increasing health coverage does not improve readmission ratesMarch 31st, 2014 in Health /
+Study finds increasing health coverage does not improve readmission ratesMarch 31, 2014 in Medicine & Health / Health

 In a first of its kind retrospective study, Boston University School of Medicine (BUSM) researchers have found that providing health insurance coverage to previously uninsured people does not result in reducing 30-day readmission rates.
 The study, which appears in the British Medical Journal, used data on actual (versus self-reported) use of care and also found no change in racial/ethnic disparities in this outcome, despite a markedly higher baseline of uninsurance among African-American and Hispanics in Massachusetts.

 Readmissions have been the focus of health policy interventions to reduce costs with particular focus given to uninsured and minority populations who are at increased risk for frequent readmissions.
 In March 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Care Act, into law.
 The law established a Hospital Readmissions Reduction Program, which requires the United States Centers for Medicare and Medicaid Services to reduce payments to hospitals with excess readmissions, effective for discharges beginning on October 1, 2012.